imnasnainaec/nx/docs/blog/2023-02-16-nx-15-7-node-support-angular-lts-lockfile-pruning.md

 ![](/blog/images/2023-02-16/0*s8uTPTC3X01sE3u2.avif)

 Apart from delivering high-quality engineering work, we’re very invested in producing educational content around developer tooling and monorepos.
-We’ve been almost consistently shipping new content every week, whether that is blog posts on the [Nx blog](https://blog.nrwl.io/) or on [dev.to](https://dev.to/nx) or in the form of new videos and live streams on our channel.
+We’ve been almost consistently shipping new content every week, whether that is blog posts on the [Nx blog](/blog) or in the form of new videos and live streams on our channel.
 Seeing our audience grow on Youtube confirms we’re on the right track and gives us new fuel to keep pushing!!

 If you haven’t subscribed yet, please do 🙏: [https://www.youtube.com/@nxdevtools](https://www.youtube.com/@nxdevtools).
 We also announce most of our new videos and live streams [on Twitter](https://twitter.com/nxdevtools).